stevepentler/blog.turing.io/source/2015-07-14-programming-greatness-isn-t-born-it-s-grown.html.markdown

 2. Do you know how to ignite passion?

     Deep practice will take a lot of energy and discipline.
-You will need passion fuel you.
+You will need passion to fuel you.
 If you're not one of the few people for which passion has been naturally ignited by the environment around you, make it a point to learn how these signals (passion) work so you can reverse engineer it.
 Do you know how these signals work?

 3. Do you have a master coach (trainer/teacher)?
 Do they inspire deep practice and fuel you with passion?